7+ Best Transcription Software of 2024 (Speech to Text Tools)

 - Create audiograms from podcast highlights

-Descript provides users with four pricing plans that provide correspondingly greater features.
-All plans are billed monthly, but you can save up to 20% by paying yearly.
+Descript provides users with four pricing plans that give correspondingly greater features.
+All plans are monthly, but you can save up to 20% by paying yearly.
 Here’s a quick look at each of the plans and the associated benefits.

 1. Free Plan at $0/month